 It has confirmed that seven of them will be Toyota bZ models. bZ (short for “beyond Zero”) is a new model line of dedicated EVs from the Japanese automaker, the first of which will be the RAV4-sized production bZ4X scheduled due by mid-2022.
 This, and many other upcoming Toyota EVs, will be based on the new e-TNGA EV platform.
 A logical conclusion, seeing the array of concepts shown in 2019, a Toyota bZ3x and a Toyota bZ5X could be the next launches, denoting a bigger and smaller crossover.

 So far, Toyota’s BEVs have sold mainly in China.
 The company is off to a slow start in selling its EVs in the world’s number 1 market for electric cars.
-Sales of electric vehicles hit nearly 1.2 million units in China in 2019, a 3 per cent increase from 2018, and amidst an 8.4 per cent fall in sales of combustion engine vehicles.
+Sales of electric vehicles hit nearly 1.2 million units in China in 2019, a 3 percent increase from 2018 and an 8.4 percent fall in sales of combustion engine vehicles.
 Toyota launched an electric version of its C-HR compact SUV in China in April 2020, under both its joint ventures GAC-Toyota and FAW-Toyota.

 The GAC Toyota C-HR electric SUV is available in five variants.
 The FAW-Toyota’s C-HR is called the Toyota Izoa and is available in three variants.
 Both models are priced in the RMB 200,000 (USD 30,818) to RMB 300,000 (USD 46,227) bracket, with identical specification.